daangeijs/daangeijs.nl/content/posts/umami-netlify/index.md

 {{< figure src="cover.jpg" >}}
 Umami is a sleek, open-source analytics tool that provides an alternative to mainstream solutions like Google Analytics.
 Its simplicity and transparency make it a preferred choice for those wary of the intricacies and potential privacy concerns associated with bigger platforms.

 In this case I like having autonomy and control of hosting my own data, but I also appreciate the efficiency and scalability of cloud services.
-That's why, I've opted to host the database needed for Umami to host on my own premises using Proxmox.
+That's why, I've opted to host the database needed for Umami at home on my homeserver using Proxmox.
 However, when it comes to the dashboard – the visual heart of Umami – I use Netlify.
 Hosting the Umami dashboard on Netlify not only offloads my trusty NUC from running yet another service but also made installation a breeze with Netlify's effortless deployment process.
 In this article I will show you how I set it up.

 ## Setting Up Database on Proxmox